Get an Actionable Customer Service Survey

 - After a transaction: Send a survey after a customer makes a purchase to capture their immediate impressions, but wait until the experience has fully concluded.
 Waiting avoids putting social pressure on the customer to give an inadvertently high rating.

-- After a customer support interaction: Once a customer interacts with your support team, send a survey to get feedback on the quality of service and how effectively the issue was resolved.
+- After a customer support interaction: Once a customer interacts with your support team, send a survey to get feedback on the quality of service, the effectiveness of different customer support channels, and how effectively the issue was resolved.

 - After onboarding new customers: If you sell services or products that require onboarding, send a survey after the process to see how well you’re setting up your new customers for success.